cloudflare/cloudflare-docs/content/style-guide/grammar-and-formatting/external-references.md

 1. Go to [RFC Editor](https://www.rfc-editor.org/rfc-index.html) and search for the RFC number.
 2. Select HTML to open the HTML version.
 3. (optional) Navigate to a specific section, if necessary.
-4. Use the current URL as the link target in Dev Docs.
+4. Use the current URL as the link target in Developer Documentation.

 URL example:
 https://www.rfc-editor.org/rfc/rfc6844.html